 Using the HubSpot form element

 A modal will pop up asking you to add the form ID.

-You can find your form ID by looking at the URL when opening your form in HubSpot.
+Navigate back to your Foleon Doc and paste the Form ID.
+Click Save.
 Your HubSpot form has now been added to your page and can be tested in the preview.

-Want to enable your visitor to upload a file in a HubSpot form?
+💡Want visitors to upload a file in a HubSpot form?
 Check out this thread from the HubSpot community.

 ⚠️ When you've added a HubSpot form, you might see some HubSpot tracking scripts being loaded (even if you’ve disabled HubSpot tracking in the project settings).
 This could happen when the form is loading or when the form validation is triggered.